suppressPackageStartupMessages({

 generalized_data[, diffusion = as.numeric(get(column_matches[["diffusion"]])),

-d_ij = as.numeric(get(column_matches[["structural_distance"]])),
+d_ij = as.numeric(get(column_matches[["structural_distance"]])), # This will be distance_euclidean_rca

 status_gap_signed = as.numeric(get(column_matches[["status_diff"]])),